ssuukk/MaxVector/README.md

 embeddings and query closest ones by distance (using euclidean, cosine or inner product) or metadata.

 ## Any other features?
 Oh, sure.
 It can obtain embeddings automagically for you!
-With GraphQL interface it's enough to call this mutation to obtain embedding vectors for a list of words **straight into your database**:
+With GraphQL interface it's enough to call this mutation to obtain embedding vectors for a list of words from OpenAI **straight into your database**:

     mutation storeEmbedding {
       storeEmbedding(queries: ["dog", "shark", "parrot"]) {